majad00/Openwrt_Zyxel_EX3310-T0/docs/build_guide.md

 ## License

 This project is licensed under the GNU General Public License v2.0.
-Most of the code was taken from opensource , some part is written by students of embedded engineering and reviewed by project researcher Majad Qureshi, as lead programmer.
+Most of the code was taken from opensource , some part is written by students of embedded engineering and reviewed by project researcher.

 ---

 **Status:** Beta Testing